CERTSYNETIS/vesta/Readme.md

 In docker-compose.yml file set:
 * vcenter IP address in environment
-* secret_key for cookie session encryption in environment
 * replace **xxx** by corresponding files and folder
 * output volume stores downloaded files from VM to then give them to browser